1ftech/building-multimodal-search-and-rag/README.md

 ## 🚀 Final Project Deliverable

 An end-to-end **Multimodal RAG system** that:
-- Embeds and indexes different data modalities
+- Embeds and indexes different data modalities.
-- Retrieves the most relevant multimodal context
+- Retrieves the most relevant multimodal context.
-- Generates natural language answers with LLMs
+- Generates natural language answers with LLMs.

 Includes advanced features like:
 - Image-to-text Q&A